Popular Stories

 What is the best fertiliser for citrus trees?

-In his Guide To Plants, Paul Bangay reminds us that citrus plants are heavy feeders and must be fed frequently.
+In his Guide to Plants, gardening expert Paul Bangay reminds us that citrus needs regular feeding to thrive.

-Blood and bone meal can benefit citrus trees by providing a slow-release source of nitrogen and phosphorus.
+Blood and bone meal can benefit citrus trees by providing a slow-release source of nitrogen and phosphorus, which are essential nutrients for their growth.
 However, it may lack other essential micronutrients that citrus trees require.

 When should I feed my lemon tree?